wflore19/pearai-submodule/docs/docs/walkthroughs/codebase-embeddings.md

 # Codebase retrieval

-Continue indexes your codebase so that it can later automatically pull in the most relevant context from throughout your workspace.
+PearAI indexes your codebase so that it can later automatically pull in the most relevant context from throughout your workspace.
 This is done via a combination of embeddings-based retrieval and keyword search.
 By default, all embeddings are calculated locally with `all-MiniLM-L6-v2` and stored locally in `~/.continue/index`.

 Currently, the codebase retrieval feature is available as the "codebase" and "folder" context providers.
 You can use them by typing `@codebase` or `@folder` in the input box, and then asking a question.
 The contents of the input box will be compared with the embeddings from the rest of the codebase (or folder) to determine relevant files.